Powder coating

 Powder coating is a type of coating that is applied as a free-flowing, dry powder.
-Unlike conventional liquid paint which is delivered via an evaporating solvent, powder coating is typically applied electrostatically and then cured under heat or with ultraviolet light.
-The powder may be a thermoplastic or a thermoset polymer.
-It is usually used to create a hard finish that is tougher than conventional paint.
-Powder coating is mainly used for coating of metals, such as household appliances, aluminium extrusions, drum hardware, automobiles, and bicycle frames.
-Advancements in powder coating technology like UV curable powder coatings allow for other materials such as plastics, composites, carbon fiber, and MDF (medium-density fibreboard) to be powder coated due to the minimum heat and oven dwell time required to process these components.
+Unlike conventional liquid paint, which is delivered via an evaporating solvent, powder coating is typically applied electrostatically and then cured under heat or with ultraviolet light.
+The powder may be a thermoplastic or a thermosetting polymer.
+It is usually used to create a thick, tough finish that is more durable than conventional paint.
+Powder coating is mainly used for coating of metal objects, particularly those subject to rough use.
+Advancements in powder coating technology like UV-curable powder coatings allow for other materials such as plastics, composites, carbon fiber, medium-density fibreboard (MDF), and solid wood to be powder coated, as little heat or oven dwell time is required to process them.